SkoolNotes/Taproot/KBhHIST201ColdWar.md

 IMF = create and loan out short-term trade deficits and regulate exchanges

-World Bank = roll infrastructure loans to countries for th
+World Bank = roll infrastructure loans to countries for the long economic development

+To standardize, everything is pegged against the dollar, which is pegge